Spotify + Inclusive Design: Global Accessibility Awareness Day Round-Up

 Sara ended her talk with this quotation from climate activist, Greta Thunberg: “I think in many ways we autistic people are the normal ones and the rest of the people are pretty strange – especially when it comes to the sustainability crisis.”
 Her words could just as well apply to any of the many crises in our world today – and we need minds of all kinds if we’re to get anywhere near solving them.

-‘Low hanging fruit’ are things that can be fixed with minimal effort and maximum gain.
-So in his talk, Daniel showed how quick, simple coding changes can make design elements far more interactive, accessible or visible for users.
+‘Low hanging fruits’ are things that can be fixed with minimal effort and maximum gain.
+So in his talk, Daniel showed how quick, simple coding changes can make design elements far more interactive, accessible, or visible for users.

 That all changed when Victor started using Tobii Dynavox eye-tracking products at the age of 15.
 Suddenly, he could communicate at speed and progress at school.
 He started working at Tobii in his summer breaks, testing products and identifying software bugs.
 This led to a permanent job as a marketing assistant and now he spends his days copywriting and editing the Tobii website, interacting with their products, and speaking at events that raise awareness about communication for people with disabilities.

 Eye-tracking technology has changed Victor’s life completely and helps him live as he wants to.
-Since he can’t hold a mouse or use a keyboard, he uses eye-tracking to work and write documents, as well as to chat to friends face-to-face or online.
-He also uses it to control everything in his environment, from his TV, to his lamps and doors.
+Since he can’t hold a mouse or use a keyboard, he uses eye-tracking to work and write documents, as well as to chat with friends face-to-face or online.
+He also uses it to control everything in his environment, from his TV to his lamps and doors.

+Include non-clickable areas.
 When using a computer that constantly follows your eyes, it’s easy to click on things by accident.
 So it’s great if there are non-clickable areas in which nothing happens when you look at them – allowing you a few precious seconds to think before acting.
-Tobii has developed software like Windows Control and Gaze Selection for this very reason and is working towards improvements all the time.
+Tobii has developed software like Windows Control and Gaze Selection for this very reason, and is working towards improvements all the time.

-“Those who have been excluded know inclusion better than anyone else” Molly Watt
+“Those who have been excluded know inclusion better than anyone else.”

 Molly’s childhood was a happy one, but she hit a huge extra challenge in her teenage years.
 When she started getting bad headaches and struggling to lipread, she was diagnosed with Usher Syndrome – a condition that rapidly caused her to become legally blind, as well as deaf.
 It meant that accessibility became even more important to her in coping with school, home life and the world around her.